BEST NARRATIVE FEATURE

 Cast: Baran Kosari, Amir Jadidi, Sahar Dowlatshahi

-Afrooz, the Captain of Iran Futsal National Team, has to find a way to persuade her husband to allow her exit the country to attend the Asian Games Final…According to law, without husbands legal permission, their spouses cannot leave the country.
-The permission can be at any moment cancelled by the husband.
+The Captain of Iran Futsal National Team must find a way to persuade her husband to allow her exit the country to attend the Asian Games Final.
+In fact, according to law, a woman cannot leave the country without husband’s permission.
+Also, the permission can be at any moment cancelled by the husband.

 BEST DOCUMENTARY FEATURE